 Overview

-Brothers and sisters want to have ordinary lives and positive relationships with their disabled siblings, even though some of the feelings involved may be stronger and often changing.
+Brothers and sisters want normal lives and good relationships with their disabled siblings.
+Even though some of the feelings may be stronger and may change over time.

-Above all else, they usually want their disabled brothers and sisters to get the support they need so that they can have as ordinary a life as possible.
+Most of all, they want their disabled brother or sister to get the help they need so they can live as normal a life as possible.

 Support for siblings

-Children or young people with a sibling who needs extra help often do a lot around the house.
-They might do more chores and caring tasks than other children or young people their age.
+Some children with a disabled brother or sister help a lot at home.
+They might do more chores and caring tasks than other children their age.
 When children or young people help out like that regularly, they’re called young carers.
-Support is available to make sure they also get time for themselves.
+There is help for young carers so they can also have time for themselves.

 Activities that families can do together